Oslo city, as one of the most expensive cities in the world, absolutely offers many awesome attractions to see and things to do for FREE!

 A part of this peninsula is the Kings’ official summer residence which is called Bygdøy Royal Estate.

 Ski is very Norwegian, so Holmenkollen National Ski Arena is a must-see attraction.

 It hosted the Winter Olympics in 1952.
 It is free to go around the arena but the ski museum comes with an entrance fee.
 It is the world’s oldest ski museum, that shows the 400 years of skiing history.

 I regard it as a lake for all season.
 It is only about 20 minutes metro ride on the outskirts of Oslo.

-Sognsvann is popular and easy place for city dwellers to get to.
+Sognsvann is a popular and easy place for city dwellers to get to.
 During the summer or autumn days, you can do jogging, walking, picnicking, camping, bathing or fishing.
 While it is also a perfect place for snow fun like cross-country skiing and skating during the long cold dark winter months.